 In March and June 2022, we announced positive top line results from our two Phase 3b clinical trials (ReOpen1 and ReOpen2) of XHANCE for a follow-on indication for the treatment of chronic sinusitis.
 The results of ReOpen1 and ReOpen2 are summarized in our Form 10-K for the year ended December 31, 2022, filed with the Securities and Exchange Commission on March 7, 2023.
-In February 2023, we submitted a prior approval efficacy supplement (sNDA) to support the approval of a new indication for XHANCE for the treatment of chronic rhinosinusitis.
-The FDA accepted the sNDA for review and assigned a Prescription Drug User Fee Act (PDUFA) target goal date of December 16, 2023.
+In February 2023, we submitted a prior approval efficacy supplement (sNDA) to support the approval of a new indication for XHANCE for the treatment of chronic rhinosinusitis in patients 18 years of age or older.
+The FDA accepted the sNDA for review and assigned a Prescription Drug User Fee Act (PDUFA) goal date of December 16, 2023.
 If the sNDA is approved, XHANCE has the potential to be the first drug therapy approved by the FDA for the treatment of chronic sinusitis.

-As a result of the FDA's evolving view on the terminology to be applied to what was historically labeled "chronic sinusitis" and "nasal polyps", it is uncertain whether the ReOpen 1 and ReOpen2 clinical trials that we conducted for XHANCE will, if approved, result in an additional indication using the language "for the treatment of chronic sinusitis", "for the treatment of chronic rhinosinusitis", "for the treatment of chronic rhinosinusitis", "for the treatment of chronic rhinosinusitis", if or the treatment of chronic rhinosinusitis without nasal polyps", or other similar language.
+As a result of the FDA's evolving view on the terminology to be applied to what was historically labeled "chronic sinusitis" and "nasal polyps", it is uncertain whether the ReOpen1 and ReOpen2 clinical trials that we conducted for XHANCE will, if approved, result in an additional indication using the language "for the treatment of chronic sinusitis", "for the treatment of chronic rhinosinusitis", "for the treatment of chronic rhinosinusitis without nasal polyps", or other similar language.
 It is our view that these variations in terminology are synonymous from a promotional perspective and that all are distinct from XHANCE's current indication.
 In this Quarterly Report on Form 10-Q, we use the terms "chronic sinusitis" and "chronic rhinosinusitis without nasal polyps" as being synonymous.